beefyfinance/beefy-v2/src/features/data/README.md

     [ ] Make sure TVL is properly computed (compare with current bêta)

 [ ] Apply decimals as soon as possible (in the API classes).
-We won't loose precision as we return bignumbers only
+We won't loose precision as we return bignumbers only [ ] Use BigNumber.shiftedBy when relevant for perf improvements

 BONUS: